 Tourism in natural landscapes is often seen as a double-edged sword, it generates opportunities for conservation awareness and community development, yet it can also exert pressure on fragile ecosystems if not managed sustainably (Baloch et al., 2022).
 Protected areas across India, including wildlife sanctuaries, national parks, and heritage landscapes, increasingly face the challenge of balancing ecological integrity with growing tourism demands (Karanth & DeFries, 2011).
 This is particularly significant in regions where cultural and historical attractions coexist with rich biodiversity, attracting both pilgrims and recreational visitors.

 In India, the coexistence of rich biodiversity and deep cultural traditions creates a unique environment where protected areas often serve as both ecological and heritage destinations (Trišić et al., 2023).
 The country’s extensive network of wildlife sanctuaries and national parks not only conserves threatened species but also attracts millions of visitors annually (TOI, 2025).
 At the same time, many of these landscapes are home to temples, shrines, forts, caves, and pilgrimage routes, reflecting centuries of human–nature interaction (Elkin et al., 2018).
 While tourism provides opportunities for conservation funding and community livelihoods, unregulated growth and anthropogenic pressures such as grazing, firewood collection, and religious gatherings pose significant challenges to ecosystem integrity.
-Addressing these competing demands has become a central focus of conservation and tourism policy in India and world (Mandić et al., 2025).
+Addressing these competing demands has become a central focus of conservation and tourism policy in India and the world (Mandić et al., 2025).

 Gautala Autramghat Wildlife Sanctuary (GAWLS), located in the Marathwada region of Maharashtra, is a prime example of such a multifunctional landscape.
-The sanctuary harbors diverse wildlife, including large carnivores such as tiger (Panthera tigris), leopards (Panthera pardus) and wolves (Canis lupus pallipes), as well as several ungulate prey species and primates (Pawar & Mule, 2025b).
-At the same time, the area is dotted with religious sites, waterfalls, forts, and caves that hold considerable cultural and historical importance, making it a popular destination for tourists and pilgrims alike.
+The sanctuary harbors diverse wildlife, including large carnivores such as tiger (Panthera tigris), leopards (Panthera pardus), and wolves (Canis lupus pallipes), as well as several ungulate prey species and primates (Pawar & Mule, 2025b).
+At the same time, the area is dotted with religious sites, waterfalls, forts, and caves that hold considerable cultural and historical significance, making it a popular destination for both tourists and pilgrims.
 The convergence of ecological and cultural values creates unique opportunities for ecotourism but also exposes the sanctuary to a variety of anthropogenic disturbances such as grazing, firewood collection, religious gatherings, and unregulated visitor activities (Pawar & Mule, 2025a, 2025c).

 In recent years, the importance of sustainable tourism practices has gained momentum as a strategy to harmonize biodiversity conservation with local livelihoods (Dangi & Jamal, 2016).
 Ecotourism, if planned and implemented responsibly, can serve as an alternative livelihood source for communities dependent on forest resources, while simultaneously reducing ecological pressure on sensitive habitats (Mandić et al., 2025).
 However, achieving this balance requires a systematic assessment of tourist sites, their historical and cultural context, levels of anthropogenic disturbance, and their implications for wildlife conservation (Shultis & Way, 2006).